gnmahanth/pprof-webserver/README.md

 ```

 ## Security
-Current implementation does not have kind of auth implementation, if you are deploying to the internet use a reverse proxy to secure to endpoint.
+Current implementation does not have kind of auth implementation, if you are deploying to the internet use a reverse proxy to secure the endpoint.